Slow Cooked pork Shoulder with Crackling

-- 2.5–3 kg pork shoulder, skin on and scored (I get my butcher to do this)
+- 2.5-3kg pork shoulder, bone-in, skin on and scored (I get my butcher to do this), ideally air dried the night before cooking

 - 1 large onion, sliced